Tapai: Etymology

 Tapai is derived from Proto-Malayo-Polynesian *tapay ("fermented [food]"), which in turn is derived from Proto-Austronesian *tapaJ ("fermented [food]").
 Derived cognates has come to refer to a wide variety of fermented food throughout Austronesia, including yeasted bread and rice wine.
 Proto-Malayo-Polynesian *tapay-an also refers to large earthen jars originally used for this fermentation process.
 Cognates in modern Austronesian languages include tapayan (Tagalog), tapayan (Maguindanaon), tepayan (Iban), and tempayan (Javanese and Malay).

 Starter culture

 Tapai is made by inoculating a carbohydrate source with the required microorganisms in a starter culture.
 This culture has different names in different regions, shown in the table below.
-The culture can be naturally captured from the wild, by mixing rice flour with ground spices (include garlic, pepper, chili, cinnamon), cane sugar or coconut water, slices of ginger or ginger extract, and water to make a dough.
+The culture can be naturally captured from the wild, by mixing rice flour with ground spices (include garlic, pepper, chilli, cinnamon), cane sugar or coconut water, slices of ginger or ginger extract, and water to make a dough.
 The dough is pressed into round cakes, about 3 cm across and 1 cm thick, and left to incubate on trays with banana leaves under and over them for two to three days.
 They are then dried and stored, ready for their next use.